Neradoc/circuitpython-sample-scripts/serial/README.md

 - [`find_serial_port.py`](find_serial_port.py)

 I also developped a command line python tool to help gather information on the connected devices called [discotool](https://github.com/Neradoc/discotool).
-It can be used as a library to find a board and its ports by serial number, drive name, and other criteria (see the examples in th discotool repository).
+It can be used as a library to find a board and its ports by serial number, drive name, and other criteria (see the examples in the discotool repository).

 ## The Example Scripts